manifold-systems/manifold/docs/docs.md

 ```
 * The `Json`, `Yaml` and `JsonUtil` classes
 * The `OctetEncoding` and `Base64Encoding` classes facilitate sending/receiving binary information via JSON
-* Structural interfaces on `Bindings`
+* Structural interfaces on `Bindings` -- you can define your own structural interfaces for improved type-safety on bindings (or maps)

 ### YAML
-The YAML type manifold provides comprehensive support for YAML.
+The YAML type manifold provides comprehensive support for YAML (1.2).
 You can define a YAML or JSON API with YAML resource
-files with extensions `.yml` and `.yaml`.
-Manifold can derive an API from sample data in YAML format.
-Or you can build [JSON Schema](https://json-schema.org/)
+files (`.yml` and `.yaml` files).
+Manifold can derive an API from sample data in YAML format or you can build [JSON Schema](https://json-schema.org/)
 APIs directly with YAML.

 Manifold lets you use YAML and JSON interchangeably, as such please refer to the [JSON and JSON Schema](#json_and_json_schema)